Pat Garrett - An Unlucky Lawman

 called Beaver Smith’s.
 Soon after, he married a woman named

-Juanita Gutierrez, but she died before the end of the year.
+Juanita Martinez, but she died before the end of the year.
 A

 over the years.

 gambled with William Bonney, better known as

 were seen together so often they soon took on the nicknames of "Big

 On November 7, 1880, Garrett was appointed as the

 Lincoln County Sheriff.
 Friends or not, his first vow was to bring the